 Barbara came to America in 1867 and initially settled in Chicago, Illinnois.
 Shortly, however, she moved to Springville, Erie County, New York, where her sister lived.
 It is there that she met and married Casper Faulring.
 Circumstantial evidence suggests that Barbara's sister may have been Rosa Foster (the Foerster name often changed spelling in America), who was the wife of Peter Faulring.

 After the death of Casper, Barbara married Charles Burr on April 12, 18874.
 (Remarriage for a widow with several children was almost a necessity at the time.)
 The Burrs lived in the Town of Concord until 1896, when they moved to Boston where Charles worked as a farm laborer.
 Charles Burr died on January 11, 191510.
-Barbara lived an additional fifteen years, dying on January 20, 19304.
+Barbara lived an additional fifteen years and died on January 20, 19304.